 Q. Who is the DSHS Central Office Influenza Surveillance Team?

-A. The members of the DSHS Influenza Surveillance Team are:
+A. The DSHS Influenza Surveillance Team contact is:

 Influenza Surveillance Coordinator